-- The Etna or Mill Village neighborhood, which served as the Town Center until the early 20th century. - Hanover Center, established in 1761 (8 years before Dartmouth College), was the earliest center of activity in the town. - The 20th century residences on both Occom Ridge and Rope Ferry Road north of Dartmouth's campus. - Webster Avenue, originally laid out in 1896 and today part of Dartmouth College's campus, contains a number of notable examples of 19th and early 20th-century residential buildings. - Dartmouth College's campus, itself a "showplace of American architecture" dating to 1769.
+- ► The Etna or Mill Village neighborhood, which served as the Town Center until the early 20th century. - ► Hanover Center, established in 1761 (8 years before Dartmouth College), was the earliest center of activity in the town. - The 20th century residences on both Occom Ridge and Rope Ferry Road north of Dartmouth's campus. - ▶ Webster Avenue, originally laid out in 1896 and today part of Dartmouth College's campus, contains a number of notable examples of 19th and early 20th-century residential buildings. - architecture" dating to 1769.
 Of the town's 28 historic resources listed by the State, 15 are owned by Dartmouth College.
-Since the heart of the college campus is adjacent to Hanover's downtown, the evolution of the campus and nearby Dartmouth-owned buildings influence the overall character of the downtown.5 In recent years, Dartmouth College has undertaken renovations to its campus - including some of its inventoried resources.
+Since the heart of the college campus is adjacent to Hanover's downtown, the evolution of the campus and nearby Dartmouth-owned buildings influence the overall character of the downtown.
+In recent years, Dartmouth College has undertaken renovations to its campus including some of its inventoried resources.
 Some buildings have been moved to nearby locations to avoid demolition.
 Campus projects have also resulted in the demolition of some historic resources including the aforementioned ca. 1774 Captain Aaron Storrs House and the 1961 Bradley-Gerry mathematics and psychology buildings.
-Also on Dartmouth's campus are early village structures that are important to Hanover's history, including Webster Cottage, Choate House, and Woodward-Lord House.
+Also on Dartmouth's campus are early village structures that are important to Hanover's history, including Webster Cottage, Choate House, and Woodward-Lord House. - ► The South Main Street and Gilman Island sections of the town, both of which are known to have historically been residential areas for African Americans during the 19th century.